 I have 21 years’ experience of teaching including 8 years as a Primary Headteacher.
 Currently I lead Yorkley Primary School in the Forest of Dean.
 In 2019 – 2020 I was asked to also be the Executive Headteacher for a neighbouring school requiring sponsorship.

 I am Co-chair of West Gloucestershire Schools Partnership (WGSP), a partnership consisting of 41 Primary / Special Schools.
 Within our partnership we aim to raise the aspirations, attainment and life chances of all pupils by working together to raise standards in education, sharing good practice, commissioning high quality CPD and supporting each other.

 I have been a co-opted Trustee at Wyedean since September 2018 and am currently on the TLA committee.

 I have 2 children who both attend Wyedean School.

 My hobbies involve spending time with my family, walking our rescue dog and running marathons and ultras.

-Andy Lord, Community Governor, Chair of Governor
+Andy Lord, Community Trustee, Chair of Board of Trustees

 I am a retired Commercial and Compliance director, where I spent 20 years in financial services, 19 years as a business owner.
 I have a degree in Economics from the University of York (1984)